chutommy/currencies/README.md

 ## Usage
 ### Currency.GetRate
-GetCurrency provides the current data about one certain currency.
-The data holds the currency code, country of oritign, the description, the last currency value change in percentages, the exchange rate to USD and the time of the last update.
+GetCurrency provides current data of one certain currency.
+The data holds the currency code, country of origin, the description, the last currency value change in percentages, the exchange rate to USD and the time of the last update.

 __GetRateRequest__ defines the request message for the GetRate call.
 It needs the base currency and the destination currency.
 Supported currencies are <a href="https://github.com/chutified/currencies#supported-currency-codes">here</a>.